Jason Vosler Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective nine K/9, which ranks 13th in the league.
+- The pitching staff for the Phillies has a collective 9.1 K/9, which ranks 12th in MLB.

-- The Phillies' 5.38 team ERA ranks 25th among all league pitching staffs.
+- The Phillies' 5.72 team ERA ranks 28th among all MLB pitching staffs.

-- The Phillies rank 16th in baseball in home runs allowed (15 total, 1.2 per game).
+- Phillies pitchers combine to rank 14th in baseball in home runs allowed (17 total, 1.1 per game).

-- The Phillies are sending Walker (0-1) out to make his third start of the season.
+- Nola gets the start for the Phillies, his fourth of the season.
+He is 0-2 with a 7.04 ERA and 15 strikeouts through 15 1/3 innings pitched.

-- His most recent time out came on Sunday against the Cincinnati Reds, when the righty went 4 2/3 innings, surrendering two earned runs while allowing three hits.
+- In his most recent appearance on Tuesday against the Miami Marlins, the righty went 5 2/3 innings, allowing four earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.